sebastianGehrmann/tensorflow-statereader/README.md

   --batch_size      Batchsize.
 [20]
   --vocab_size      Size of Vocabulary [6500]
 ```
 The standard parameters lead to a very small model that is quickly trained.
-For parameter configuration for a large model, have a look at http://arxiv.org/abs/1409.2329 by Zaremba et al.
+For parameter configuration for a large models, have a look at http://arxiv.org/abs/1409.2329 by Zaremba et al.

 ## How to Extract States from Your Model?